Academic Catalog

 The student will be able to:

-1. Situate film adaptations of novels, short stories, poems, and plays in a range of cultural, ethnic, global, historical, artistic, and literary contexts
+1. Understand connections between films, literature, and a range of cultural, ethnic, global, historical, and artistic contexts

-2. Apply basic literary terminologies, criticism, theories, categories, motifs, and genres appropriate to an introductory college-level discussion of literature
+2. Apply and integrate film and literary terminologies, criticism, theories, aesthetics, and genres appropriate to an introductory college-level discussion of film and literature

-3. Appraise the value, artistic and aesthetic elements, cross-cultural significance, and meaning of contemporary literature to film adaptations
+3. Appraise the value, artistic and aesthetic elements, cross-cultural significance, and meaning of contemporary literature and film adaptations

 Course Content

-1. Situate film adaptations of novels, short stories, poems, and plays in a range of cultural, ethnic, global, historical, artistic, and literary contexts
+1. Understand connections between films, literature, and a range of cultural, ethnic, global, historical, and artistic contexts

 1. Early narratives in cinematic art (19th-20th century)